Fallon Sherrock

-In 2019, Sherrock became the first female player to win a match, and subsequently, two consecutive matches, at the PDC World Championships, first by beating Ted Evetts 3–2 in the first round, and then Mensur Suljović 3–1 in the second round, before eventually losing 2–4 to Chris Dobey in the third round.
+As of November 2025, Sherrock is the only female player to win a match, and subsequently, two consecutive matches at a PDC World Darts Championship.
+She achieved this at the 2020 World Championships, first by beating Ted Evetts 3–2 in the first round, and then Mensur Suljović 3–1 in the second round, before eventually losing 2–4 to Chris Dobey in the third round.
 The event saw her earn the nickname "Queen of the Palace" from the name of the venue, the Alexandra Palace.

-During the 2021 Grand Slam of Darts, Sherrock became the first woman to reach the last 16 of a major darts tournament, after she beat Gabriel Clemens 5–3 in her final group stage match.
+During the 2021 Grand Slam of Darts, Sherrock became the first woman to reach the last 16 of a mixed gender major darts tournament, after she beat Gabriel Clemens 5–3 in her final group stage match.
 She then went on to beat Mensur Suljović 10–5 in the last 16, to reach the quarter-finals and become the first woman in darts history to do so.
-She was beaten in the quarter-finals by Peter Wright 16–13.
+She was beaten in the quarter-finals by Peter Wright 13–16.
+Sherrock won the inaugural Women's World Matchplay in 2022.

-In 2022, Sherrock also won the inaugural Women's World Matchplay.
-At the 2022 Grand Slam of Darts she went out in the first round after losing all three group games.
-She qualified for the 2023 World Championship but lost 3–1 in the first round to Ricky Evans.

 Darts career

+Early career

 Sherrock was born in Milton Keynes, Buckinghamshire.
 She began playing darts at the county youth level at the age of 17; her mother Sue and her father Steve had played the game on a recreational basis.
 She played for the Bedford Darts Organisation, and represented the England Youth team in the girls' singles division at the 2011 WDF Europe Cup Youth tournament.

 Sherrock was the Girls World Masters winner in 2012, along with the Women's Jersey Open, before following it up with success in the Women's British Classic in 2013.
 After finishing her A-level examinations, she opted against studying forensic science at university to focus on playing darts.

 She appeared at the BDO World Championship for the first time in January 2014, where she made the Quarter Final.
 She beat Rilana Erades in round one by 2 sets to 0, and was just eliminated in the quarter-finals by reigning champion Anastasia Dobromyslova.

 Sherrock improved on her debut performance by reaching the final of the 2015 BDO Ladies World Championship after she beat Dobromyslova 2–1 in the semi-finals at Lakeside, setting a world championship record by hitting five 180s in the semi-final.
 Sherrock lost 3–1 to Lisa Ashton in the final, but still impressed and hit six 180s in what was her first World Championship final.